 Embrace technology

-Online learning and training platforms can deliver targeted educational programs on the new cultural values and behaviors.
+Online learning and training platforms can deliver targeted educational programs on new cultural values and behaviors.
 Employees will understand the transformation and how to put it into practice.

 Data analytics and sentiment analysis tools, meanwhile, allow organizations to monitor the progress of culture change efforts and track employee sentiment and engagement.
-A comprehensive technology strategy helps companies foster — and measure — a culture that’s adaptable, forward-thinking, and responsive to evolving challenges.
+A comprehensive technology strategy helps companies foster—and measure—a culture that’s adaptable, forward-thinking, and responsive to evolving challenges.

 Changing organizational culture for the better

-Culture change can feel daunting, but the results are powerful — and attainable.
+Culture change can feel daunting, but the results are powerful—and attainable.
 HR leaders have a unique opportunity to empower managers to model desired behaviors, foster open communication, and leverage technology to facilitate change.
 The result?
 Companies that create positive work environments that inspire and engage employees at every level.

 Embrace this cultural evolution with optimism and determination.
 Changing organizational culture can unlock your workforce’s untapped potential, create a workplace where employees thrive, and power the business to new heights.